 3. A wider angle lens of 24-70mm (or similar).

-Camera technology is changing so fast that if I give the specs of individual camera models, by the time you read this that camera will be obsolete.
+Camera technology is changing so fast that if I give the specs of the current ‘best camera for safari‘, by the time you read this that camera will be obsolete.
 I kid you not!
 So what we really need to look at here is the basic principles of what camera you need on a safari and this will depend on how much you wanting to spend:

 A sensible and reasonable budget: What you are looking for is a camera with a decent size sensor (24 megs or thereabouts) and decent frame rate (10-20 frames per second) and good ISO performance (up to ISO 6400 with clean results) and good focusing.
 The good news is that almost any entry-level professional camera body these days can give you this.
 The cost of these cameras is in the region of US$3000.
 Any Nikon, Sony or Canon camera with these specs will be good enough for your African wildlife photography safari.
 I always recommend traveling with two cameras as swapping lenses wastes time and there are dust issues in Africa.
 Also, if one breaks, you have another.
 If your budget does not allow for two camera bodies then just bring one, I have done many safaris with just one camera!